hpsilva/hpsilva.github.io/_posts/2015-12-05-dealing-with-unicode-2.md

 # # Getting External Content

-Inside Python command line read the file from disk, check its `type` and `print` the content to screen.
+Inside a Python console let's read the file from disk, check its `type` and `print` the content to screen.

 ```python
 # Read file content